 - Spray Adhesive

 5. Place the cut board plain side down on top of gift wrap and lightly trace outline of board with pencil.
 Draw a second line 5-inches outside the first line and cut the gift wrap on the second line with scissors.
 (Fig. 2)

-5. Cut excess gift wrap as shown to wrap around edges.
+7. Cut excess gift wrap as shown to wrap around the boards edges.
 Spray adhesive along back edges.
 When adhesive is tacky, fold over gift warp as shown in (Fig. 3) to adhere.
 Smooth with hands to flatten.

 You can add more gift wrap to the back of the screen to create a more finished look or leave as it is.